-The IT & Computer Science Department aims to promote broad computer literacy, give pupils skills that they will use in computer-based projects in other subjects, provide an introduction to some principles of computer science, and give students exposure to interesting specialty applications.
+The IT & Computer Science Department aims to promote broad computer literacy, give pupils skills that they will use in computer-based projects in other subjects, provide an introduction to some principles of computer science, and give pupils exposure to interesting specialty applications.

-IT is taught as a separate subject in Years 8 and 9 and across the curriculum in Year 10, and 11, and Pre-IB.
-There is one IT teacher who teaches all Year 8 and 9 classes.
-In Year 10 and pre-IB, IT is taught by the subject teachers with focus upon the use of IT in that particular subject area and in the wider working world.
+IT is taught as a separate subject in Years 7, 8 and 9 and across the curriculum in Year 10, and 11, and Pre-IB.
+There is one IT teacher who teaches all Year 7, 8 and 9 classes.
+In Year 10 and Pre-IB, IT is taught by the subject teachers with focus upon the use of IT in that particular subject area and in the wider working world.
 All lessons are taught in a fully equipped IT lab with interactive whiteboard.

-Computer Science is offered as a GCSE subject choice, and in the Sixth Form as a full IB Diploma subject option at Higher and Standard levels.
+Computer Science is offered as a GCSE subject choice, and in the Sixth Form as a full IB subject option at Higher and Standard levels.

 Three Core areas

 Each year we reinforce basic skills, and then add challenges of increasing complexity.
 There are three main areas of endeavour: core skills, computer science and audiovisual techniques.